minprog/adventure/steps/2 room/index.md

 - A "new" room has not been visited before, so that's why you should also set a variable in the initializer to represent that (such a variable is called a "flag").

-- Write a method `set_visited()` that allows us to mark the room as visited when that happens.
+- Write a method `set_visited` that allows us to mark the room as visited when that happens.

-- Write a method `description()` that returns the short/long description depending on whether the room thas been visited before.
+- Write a method `description` that returns the short/long description depending on whether the room thas been visited before.

+## Connections

-- Create a place to store connections.
-In each room, we need a mapping between, one the one hand, a string representing a direction such as `"WEST"`, and on the other hand, a reference to another room object.
-What Python data structure is best to store mappings?
+- Create an intance variable in `Room` to keep track of connections.
+Connections combine a string representing a direction such as `"WEST"` with a reference to another room object.
+What Python data structure is best to store such mappings?
 Create an empty variable in the initializer to prepare this.

-- Write a method `add_connection()`, which accepts a direction (string) and a room (another Room object), and saves it in the connection storage.
+- Write a method `add_connection`, which accepts a direction and a room object, and saves it in the connection storage.

-- Write a method `has_connection()` that can determine if there is a connection available from the room to another room, given the direction.
+- Write a method `has_connection` that can determine if there is a connection available from the room to another room, given the direction.

-- Write a method `get_connection()` that retrieves the actual `Room` object that is found given a specific direction.
+- Write a method `get_connection` that retrieves the actual `Room` object that is found given a specific direction.

 > A hard constraint in this program is that the `Room` class may not access (use) other classes.
 Its methods may only manipulate `self` and any access only objects that are passed to it as arguments to method calls.